By renewing your vehicle registration through eTags, you are guaranteed:

-Once you input the necessary information, you will be asked to provide a credit or debit card to pay for the Florida car registration replacement fee.
-And if out-of-state or in the military, you can also request a replacement license plate and decal remotely.
-You must mail the following documents to a local county tax collector office to do so:
+Fortunately, out-of-state or active-duty military residents can also request a replacement license plate and decal remotely.
+Mail the following documents to your local county tax collector office to do so:

-In the event your car registration certificate has been damaged, you have one extra step that you need to take to protect your identity.
-While the FL DMV does not require you to turn in your damaged certificate, you must destroy it yourself and throw it away.
+In the event your car registration certificate has been damaged, you must destroy it yourself and throw it away.
 Your old vehicle registration is no longer valid the moment you receive your replacement.